-Bernera, the little island that spawned a giant yew tree, sheltered St Columba and Irish monks.
+Bernera in Loch Linnhe is the little island that spawned a giant yew tree.
+The island also sheltered St Columba and Irish monks.

 The little island of Bernera lies in Loch Linnhe towards the south west end of Lismore.
-The island can be reached on foot from Lismore at low water across a stone spit and it was on foot we came upon this little gem.
+The island can be reached on foot from Lismore at low water across a stone spit.
+It was on foot we came upon this little gem.

 The cairn on Bernera is worth note.
-The usual low lying pile of lichen clad stones that top these seldom visited islands but perched vertically on its top is a wonderful slab of seamed limestone standing as sentinel to all who pass.
+The cairn is a low lying pile of lichen clad stones.
+Like many others that top these seldom visited islands.
+However, perched vertically on its top is a wonderful slab of seamed limestone.
+The slab stands sentinel to all who pass.

 Crystal clear waters rising up to the cairn on Bernera.
 360 video looking north up Loch Linnhe and to the Sound of Mull to the southern tip of Lismore following back up the spine of Lismore to the Appin hills in the distance and back to a view up Loch Linnhe.